 The World Health Organization declared the novel Coronavirus (COVID-19) outbreak a pandemic on March 11, 2020 and the Government of Jamaica declared the island a disaster area on March 13, 2020.
 The pandemic and the measures to control its human impact have resulted in disruptions to economic activity, business operations and asset prices.
-These disruptions have continued in the period subsequent to the company's year end.
-While various Government measures and restrictions to control the pandemic persist our businesses will be affected accordingly.
-The company is continually assessing the situation, as part of its business continuity and contingency planning.
-However, the company is unable to determine with certainty the full the financial impact of this matter on its profitability, financial position and cash flows.
+These disruptions have continued in the period subsequent to the year end.
+While various government measures and restrictions to control the pandemic persist, the impact on future performance and therefore the measurement of some assets and liabilities or on liquidity, could require disclosure in the financial statements.
+However, management has determined that they do not create a material uncertainty that casts significant doubt on the company's ability to continue as a going concern.